axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-process-widget.rst

             "x": 10, "y": 0, "w": 2, "h": 4
          },
          "processPaths": ["Start Processes/Request/createNewRequest.ivp", "Start Processes/Request/collectDataRequest.ivp"],
-         "categories": ["estimation","analysis"]
+         "categories": ["/Categories/Showcase/Customized", "/Categories/Showcase/PortalDialogExample"]
       }
    ..

 ``processPaths``: userfriendly request path of the processes that you want to show.

 ``categories``: categories of processes that you want to show.
+The value should be the :dev-url:`CMS URI </doc/nightly/designer-guide/how-to/workflow/categories.html#workflow-categories>` of this category.
 Process widget will show all processes that belonged to these categories.

 If you define both ``processPaths`` and ``categories``, the process widget will